cneill/django-DefectDojo/docs/content/en/contributing/how-to-write-a-parser.md

 ### Tests API Parsers

 Not only parser but also importer should be tested.
-`patch` method from `unittest.mock` is usualy usefull for simulating API responses.
+`patch` method from `unittest.mock` is usually useful for simulating API responses.
 It is highly recommeded to use it.

 ## Other files that could be involved

 ### Change to the model

-In the event where you'd have to change the model, e.g. to increase a database column size to accomodate a longer string of data to be saved
+In the event where you'd have to change the model, e.g. to increase a database column size to accommodate a longer string of data to be saved
 * Change what you need in `dojo/models.py`
 * Create a new migration file in dojo/db_migrations by running and including as part of your PR